 This is the third article in our four-part series on the advantages and disadvantages of selling alcohol in each of the Greater China markets—Mainland China, Hong Kong, Macau, and Taiwan.
 The focus is on the importation, sales and promotion of foreign alcoholic products.
 In this article, we will discuss the highly globalized market of Hong Kong.

-Advantages of Selling Alcohol in Hong Kong
+Advantages of Exporting Alcohol to Hong Kong

 High familiarity with imported alcohol